 Skill Level: Intermediate

-You can configure location support for geofences and beacons in the IBM Mobile App Messaging SDK for Android apps.
-When enabled for locations, the IBM Mobile App Messaging SDK contacts the Watson Campaign Automation server and requests a list of DLA-configured locations (geofences and beacons) that are within a specified distance of the user’s current location.
+You can configure location support for geofences and beacons in the Acoustic Mobile App Messaging SDK for Android apps.
+When enabled for locations, the Acoustic Mobile App Messaging SDK contacts the Acoustic Campaign server and requests a list of DLA-configured locations (geofences and beacons) that are within a specified distance of the user’s current location.
 The SDK registers the locations with the operating system on the user’s device and requests permission from the operating system to receive background location updates about the device’s location.
 The operating system updates the SDK with the user’s location at timed intervals, such as every 5 minutes.
 If the user moves away from the registered locations, the SDK registers a new list of locations that are based on the user’s new location.
 If the user breaches a geofence or beacon, the SDK triggers a location event.

 Before configuring the Mobile app messaging Android SDK¬† for geofence and beacon integration, configure locations in the Device Location Awareness (DLA) service.
 For more information, see Device Location Awareness.

 To configure the Mobile app messaging SDK for locations, use the MCEConfig.json file to define properties for geofences and beacons and the AndroidManifest.xml file to make your app location aware.
 The co.acoustic.mobile.push.sdk.location.LocationManager class lets you enable and disable locations in the SDK.